 Summary of Health Monitoring Program

 The Centre for Phenogenomics (TCP), which opened in 2007, is a dedicated mouse facility with 5 unique holding areas and has the capacity for approximately 36,000 cages.
 All caging is on ventilated racks.
-Holding areas are separated on 2 floors and identified by lettering (see below).
-Each holding area consists of suites containing 4 to 8 holding rooms and 2 to 4 procedure rooms.
+Holding areas are separated on 2 floors and identified by lettering A through E. Each holding area consists of suites with 4 to 8 holding rooms and 2 to 4 procedure rooms.
 Suites are individually secured by card key, and access is limited to users housing animals within the suite.
 Animal husbandry personnel are dedicated to one suite.
 Rooms contain on average 9 racks that are identified by number (1-9).
 All cages and bedding are autoclaved prior to use, food is irradiated and water is reverse-osmosis purified, acidified and provided by an automated system.
 Cages are only opened and manipulated in a Type II Biological Safety Cabinet or Animal Transfer Station.
 Biological Safety Cabinets and Animal Transfer Stations are cleaned with Clidox 1:5:1 prior to and following each use.
-Gloves & forceps are dipped in Clidox 1:5:1 between each cage handling.
+Gloves are wiped with Clidox 1:5:1 between each cage handling.
 Clean scrubs, sterile isolation gowns and dedicated footwear are required for facility entry.
-Additionally, gloves, cap and mask are donned prior to entering an animal holding room or procedure room.
-A portable vaporized hydrogen peroxide machine is used regularly to disinfect equipment and holding rooms.
+Additionally, gloves, cap and mask are donned prior to entering animal holding rooms and procedure rooms.
+A vaporized hydrogen peroxide chamber is used to disinfect equipment and supplies as they enter the building.
+A portable vaporized hydrogen peroxide machine is used to disinfect holding rooms as required.

-Holding A/B (Core Barrier) - Holding A is a restricted housing area for mice that were derived by the Model Production Core.
+Holding A/B (Model Production Core) - Holding A is a restricted housing area for mice that were derived by the Model Production Core.
 Holding B houses the production colonies and surgical suites for the Model Production Core.
 Holding A/B is accessed by wet shower only, is maintained exclusively by a limited number of highly trained TCP staff and is operationally separate from the rest of the facility.

 Holding C & D - This is the general housing area for mice that have been bred or derived within the Core Barrier (Holding A), or brought in from approved commercial suppliers, and are being actively used in research projects.
 Research staff members have access to these areas.

-Holding E - This is a quarantine area for mice imported from non-commercial suppliers that will be used on a short term basis by the Phenotyping Core on Floor 2.
+Holding E - This is a quarantine area for mice imported from non-commercial suppliers that will be used on a short term basis by the Phenotyping and Imaging Cores on Floor 2.
 All imports into this area must meet the health status requirements of the TCP animal facility, are tested via PCR upon arrival, and are managed by the Import/Export Coordinator and Veterinarian.

 Containment Quarantine - This area is specifically designed to hold mice from non-commercial suppliers that are awaiting re-derivation by the Model Production Core.
-The area is maintained by separate air handling units and is operationally separate from the rest of the facility.
+The area is maintained by separate air handling units, mice are housed on negative pressure racks and it is accessed by a limited number of high trained TCP staff.
+It is operationally separate from the rest of the facility.

 Swipe to view